What happened to Mbappe, and will he play in the FIFA Club World Cup?

 What’s Real Madrid’s schedule at the Club World Cup?

-After Sunday’s game against Pachuca, the Spanish giants will finish their Group H run with a fixture against Salzburg at the Lincoln Field in Philadelphia on Thursday at 19:00 GMT.
+After Sunday’s game against Pachuca, the Spanish giants will finish their Group H run with a fixture against RB Salzburg at the Lincoln Field in Philadelphia on Thursday at 19:00 GMT.

 Should Real top Group H, they will play their first knockout game against the runners-up of Group G on July 1 at the Hard Rock Stadium in Miami at 19:00 GMT.